It is essential to provide a solid and level base for "ANY

 Decide where to position the shed in an optimal space, allow

-enough distance from hedges or fences for easy access to all sides.
+enough distance from hedges or fences for easy access to all

 Step 2: